mayurankv/Obsidian-Code-Styler/README.md

 ### Future Work

 - Features
-  - Add commands to fold all, unfold all and reset default fold for codeblocks
+  - Add commands to fold all, unfold all and reset default fold for codeblocks ([Issue 33](https://github.com/mugiwara85/CodeblockCustomizer/issues/33))
+    - Hook into existing fold commands as well
   - Let users redirect certain languages to alternative icons and colors
 - Appearance
-  - Live Preview appearances
-    - Copy button location
-    - Language border
   - Fix large line numbers margin padding in editing mode
   - Work with all themes and readable line length setting
 - Check the feasibility of